carmenx/hello-world/README.md

-# hello-world
 # Welcome!
 Come learn about Git and Github.

 Git/Github can seem intimidating at first, but don't worry!
-There is a steep learning curve, but once you get the hang of it, it is useful for programming.
-Use this guide as one of your resources and you'll be on your way to mastering Git/Github!
+There can be a steep learning curve, but once you get the hang of it, it is an useful tool that 40 million users use.
+Use this guide as one of your resources and you'll be on your way on learning Git/Github!

+It's a long read so grab some snacks and get comfy!

 ## What is Git and Github?
 What's the difference between them?